quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A000---FluentPython/1f0a_part13_Dictionary_view.md

 ---

 #### Intersection of Sets
 Sets theory provides a way to find common elements between two or more sets.
-This operation is denoted by \( S \cap Z \) and can be performed using Python's set operators.
+This operation is denoted by $S \cap Z$ and can be performed using Python's set operators.

 :p What is the method to perform intersection on two mutable sets `s` and `z`?
 ??x